thingsboard/thingsboard.github.io/_includes/docs/user-guide/alarms.md

 ### How to assign alarm to user?

-To assign alarm to user open alarm tab and select user in Assignee column:
+To assign an alarm to a user, navigate to the alarm tab and select the user in Assignee column.

 {% include images-gallery.html imageCollection="alarmAssignee" %}

 ### How to find alarm comments and add your own?

-To find comments for a specific alarm open alarm details:
+Open alarm details to find comments for a specific alarm.

 {% include images-gallery.html imageCollection="alarmComments" %}

-Activity section contains two types of comments: user and system.
+There are two types of comments in the Comments section: user and system.
-User comments are comments that any authorized user can add/edit/delete.
-System comments are non-editable comments colored with grey and describe alarm events such as changes to severity, alarm assignee etc.
+Any authorized user may add, edit, and delete user comments.
+System comments are non-editable grey-colored comments that describe alarm events such as changes to severity, alarm assignee etc.

 ### How to visualize alarms on the dashboard?